amikingo/EMS_lion/README.md

  ## PLEASE USE THE SYSTEM WISELY
  <br/>
-Protected BY CopyRight© REHA TECH MARCH 2023.
+Protected BY Copyright© REHA TECH MARCH 2023.